Lesson 1

 ·

-Asking for repetition and clarification
+Asking for repetition and

 · Please speak more slowly.